 Unfortunately, there is no legal route north of the 55 MPH sign on Highway 45 and it is requested you do not go past the ATV Route Ends sign as this would be a violation of the law.
 A Conservation Warden, state patrol officer, county sheriff or municipal peace officer may enforce the law if they find you operating the vehicle in violation of the approved route.
 Fines for violating ATV laws in Wisconsin can be anywhere from $150 to $2,000.

-The new Pelican River Forest trails east of Hwy 45 between County Hwy B in Pelican Lake and US Hwy 8 in Monico, as well as the new Yamaha/Romsa Trail from Thompson/McGinnis Road to cross Hwy 45 to Hwy Q will formerly re-open on June 1st, 2024.
+Opening of The Pelican River Forest trails east of Hwy 45 between County Hwy B in Pelican Lake and US Hwy 8 in Monico, as well as the new Yamaha/Romsa Trail from Thompson/McGinnis Road to cross Hwy 45 to Hwy Q is dependent upon property owner approval.
+Please watch our webpage and Facebook page for exact dates.

 Please keep in mind that these trails are on private property the use of which is at the courtesy of The Conservation Fund and the access across Hwy 45 to Hwy Q is through the courtesy of the Romsa family and a $24500 grant from Yamaha's Outdoor Initiative Program.